emsesp/EMS-ESP32/README.md

 - Put all the files in a single sketch folder (`ESPHelper.*, boiler.ino, ems.*, emsuart.*`)
 - cross your fingers and hit CTRL-R to compile...

+## Troubleshooting

+If the WiFi, MQTT, MDNS or something else fails to connect, re-build the firmware using the `-DDEBUG_SUPPORT` option, connect the ESP8266 to a USB in your computer and monitor the Serial output.
+A lot of detailed logging will be printed to help you pinpoint the cause of the error.

+The onboard LED will flash if there is no connection with the EMS bus.
+You can disable LED support by adding -DNO_LED to the build options.

 ## Known Issues

 Some annoying issues that need fixing: